etcd-io/etcd/Documentation/configuration.md

 * `-addr` - The advertised public hostname:port for client communication.
 Defaults to `127.0.0.1:4001`.
 * `-discovery` - A URL to use for discovering the peer list. (i.e `"https://discovery.etcd.io/your-unique-key"`).
 * `-bind-addr` - The listening hostname for client communication.
-Defaults to advertised ip.
+Defaults to advertised IP.
 * `-peers` - A comma separated list of peers in the cluster (i.e `"203.0.113.101:7001,203.0.113.102:7001"`).
 * `-peers-file` - The file path containing a comma separated list of peers in the cluster.
 * `-ca-file` - The path of the client CAFile.
 Enables client cert authentication when present.
 * `-cert-file` - The cert file of the client.
 * `-key-file` - The key file of the client.
-* `-config` - The path of the etcd config file.
+* `-config` - The path of the etcd configuration file.
 Defaults to `/etc/etcd/etcd.conf`.
 * `-cors` - A comma separated white list of origins for cross-origin resource sharing.
-* `-cpuprofile` - The path to a file to output cpu profile data.
-Enables cpu profiling when present.
+* `-cpuprofile` - The path to a file to output CPU profile data.
+Enables CPU profiling when present.
 * `-data-dir` - The directory to store log and snapshot.
 Defaults to the current working directory.
 * `-max-result-buffer` - The max size of result buffer.
 Defaults to `1024`.
 * `-max-cluster-size` - The max size of the cluster.
 Defaults to `9`.
 * `-max-retry-attempts` - The max retry attempts when trying to join a cluster.
 Defaults to `3`.
 * `-peer-addr` - The advertised public hostname:port for server communication.
 Defaults to `127.0.0.1:7001`.
 * `-peer-bind-addr` - The listening hostname for server communication.
-Defaults to advertised ip.
+Defaults to advertised IP.
 * `-peer-ca-file` - The path of the CAFile.
 Enables client/peer cert authentication when present.
 * `-peer-cert-file` - The cert file of the server.
 * `-peer-key-file` - The key file of the server.